aoifeturner/infinityhub_model_catalog/README.md

 ---
 ### Launching Models

-#### Time to launch the models.
+1. Launch the python file.
 In the place that says [insert hf model name], add the exact model name from HuggingFace.
 It should look like Organization/Model-Name.
 This tells the computer which model you hope to run.
 ```bash
 cd infinityhub_model_catalog
 python3 launch_command.py [insert hf model name]
 ```
-#### Once loaded, ssh into the same droplet on a separate terminal.
+2. Use the model.
+Once loaded, ssh into the same droplet on a separate terminal.
 Your ML is now running.
 You can now ask it questions (must be prompted in proper format, see model’s specific details).

 ---
 ## Configurations

-#### Changing the config.yaml files.
+1. Changing the config.yaml files.
 So far, they look like this:
 ```bash
 environment:
     HIP_VISIBLE_DEVICES: '0'